No Start 1: Checking For Spark

-- If no spark is firing from the ignition coil, then the next step is to verify that the ignition control (igniter) is activating it.
-This is a pretty simple test.
+- If the ignition coil does not fire spark, then the next step is to verify that the ignition control module (igniter) is activating it.

-CASE 3: Spark was NOT present in all of the cylinders (COP IGNITION COIL TYPE) This test result tells you without a doubt that the no-start condition of your 1.8L Nissan is due to a malfunction in the ignition system.
+CASE 3: Spark was NOT present in all of the cylinders (COP IGNITION COIL TYPE) This test result tells you without a doubt that the no-start condition of your Honda is due to a malfunction in the ignition system.

-It's almost impossible for all 4 COP ignition coils to fail at the exact same time.
-So the most likely cause for this No Spark condition is a bad crankshaft position sensor.
+It's almost impossible for all 6 COP ignition coils to fail at the exact same time.
+So the most likely cause for this no spark condition is a bad crankshaft position sensor.

 No Start 2: Checking For Fuel

-Checking that the fuel pump is delivering fuel to the fuel injectors is not that hard on your 1.8L Nissan Sentra (since you're able to tap into the rubber fuel pressure hose that connects to the fuel injector rail with a fuel pressure gauge and its appropriate adapter).
+Checking that the fuel pump is delivering fuel to the fuel injectors is not that hard on your Honda (since you're able to tap into the rubber fuel pressure hose that connects to the fuel injector rail with a fuel pressure gauge and its appropriate adapter).

-A bad fuel pump will cause your 1.8L Nissan Sentra to Crank but Not Start since the fuel pump is the one responsible for supplying fuel to the fuel injectors.
+A bad fuel pump will cause your Honda to crank but not start since the fuel pump is the one responsible for supplying fuel to the fuel injectors.

 When testing the fuel pump (with a fuel pressure gauge), you'll usually see one of two results: